 - In some countries there's an unwritten rule that you don't try to make small talk with strangers and let them go about their business, while in others everyone is more chatty and open to being approached.

 - In North America people are told it's good to smile, as it shows you're friendly, cheerful, and confident.
 In Russia smiling at a stranger is considered artificial and inappropriate.

 It's also easy to see how if two people from these different cultures met, they could both walk away thinking the other had poor interpersonal skills.
 What's also interesting is how for many of these examples, it's easy to make a case for either side.
 Like there are pros and cons to people being very straightforward, and just as many benefits and drawbacks to indirectness.

 Of course, while this is all subjective, there are real consequences to not following the rules.
 People are rejected, misunderstood, lose career opportunities, and so on.

 There are also areas that most people realize are subjective and variable.
 For example, we all know some people like to joke around more than others.
-There isn't much conflict that arises from clearly subjective issues.
+There isn't much conflict that arises from clearly subjective preferences.
 Everyone knows there's no single right way to act, and are accepting of different approaches.
 Again, no one struggles here.
 They just do their own thing, because every choice is fine.

 The tricky zone is the large middle ground, where most people feel a certain standard is correct, but a significant minority aren't that keen about it.
 For example, most people seem to think going through the whole, "How are you?"
 "Good.
 You?"
 "Good" thing is no big deal and just a polite, friendly way to act.
 They'd think someone had a problem if they didn't play along.
 However, there's a decent-sized camp that sees that little back and forth as illogical and pointless.
 They probably resent being made to feel unsociable and defective for thinking so.